How to Write an Autobiography: Make Yourself a Literary Hero

 If you have thoughts about writing an autobiography, you should start your way reading autobiographies of different people all over the world and get inspired.
 In our humble opinion, the following list consists of autobiographies that are worth reading.

-Books for Inspiration
+Books for Inspiration for Autobiography Writing

 - “Childhood, Boyhood, Youth” by Leo Tolstoy (1852-1857)